Skip to main content

 • APIs/Tools: The actual functions or endpoints exposed by the MCP server, such as Virtana Alerts API for real-time data.

-• Response Flow: FlowResults from MCP server are sent back to LLM, which synthesizes a natural-language response sent to the client.
+• Response Flow: FlowResults from the MCP server are sent back to LLM, which synthesizes a natural-language response sent to the client.

 Installation and Setup